How Swedes were fooled by one of the biggest scientific bluffs of our time

 Instead of invoking Gremlins, the most reasonable and widely accepted definition of personality is behaviour of an individual which is relatively constant over time and doesn’t depend on context (Perugni et al, 2016).
 Personality isn’t a thing, like a Gremlin, it is simply a pattern of repeatable behaviour.
 Using this definition, the Gremlin argument becomes circular: if someone claims that their personality made them do something, we can simply counter, “Well, yes, that is the definition of personality.
 All you are telling me is that you behaved in the way you did because you behaved the way you did.”

 Popular psychology is often apt to make this type of mistake.
-About ten years ago, Mia Törnblom – a very popular Swedish motivational speaker- made a small fortune selling books about how we can improve our self-confidence.
+About ten years ago, Mia Törnblom – a very popular Swedish motivational speaker – made a small fortune selling books about how we can improve our self-confidence.
 She reasoned that that negative thoughts arise from having a low self-confidence.
-But having negative thought of oneself is exactly the definition of low self-confidence and leads to circular thinking: low self-confidence is explained by low self-confidence.
+But having negative thoughts of oneself is exactly the definition of low self-confidence and leads to circular thinking: low self-confidence is explained by low self-confidence.

 For people with negative thoughts about themselves, this type of “positive affirmation” has actually been shown to be counterproductive (Wood et al. 2009).
 Negative thoughts and nervousness increase when these exercises are performed.
 This is a clear example of how well-meaning advice from someone without education and experience in psychology can lead to negative outcomes.
 Practicing psychologists are still asked by clients to ‘cure’ their confidence problems in this way.
 If only it was as simple as repeating a mantra…